brentvatne/brentvatne.github.io/_posts/2015-04-16-react-native-view-component-2.markdown

 through npm.

-More comprehensive documentation is upcoming in the React Native docs, give me a week or two to put it together.
+More comprehensive documentation is upcoming in the React Native docs, give me two or three weeks to put it together.
 Have fun!